 Plywood Mini Drawers

-It’s a workspace, but it’s still your home.
-Yes, it’s important to keep the space professional and functional so that you’re able to transition as cleanly as possible between work and life.
+It’s a home office, but it’s still your home.
+Yes, it’s important to keep the space professional and functional so that you’re able to transition between work and life.

-But if you’re anything like me, you’ve spent your entire professional life until recently amongst ceiling tiles and dodgy carpets and wood laminate peeling from the edges of desks.
+But if you’re anything like me, you’ve spent your career amongst ceiling tiles, dodgy carpets and peeling wood laminate desks.
 Now you have the chance to work somewhere that actually reflects you back – take advantage.

 Use prints, postcards, accessories, objet d’art that particularly resonate with you.
-In my experience, a space that feels like a good fit can even help with some of those feelings of uncertainty and yawning ‘temporariness’ we’re experiencing.
+A space that feels like a good fit can help with those feelings of uncertainty and yawning ‘temporariness’ we’re experiencing.

 Ceramic Bust Sculpture

 Shallow Bowl With Face Motif

 Clare V. Francophile Journal

 4. Minimise home office clutter

 Organise your papers into folders or trays.
 Keep your pens in a holder.
 One water glass on the desk at all times, not three or four (I’m talking to myself here).